ij-plugins/ijp-dcraw/ReadMe.md

 Installation
 ------------

-1. Download `ij-dcraw_plugins_*_win_macos.zip` from the [Releases] page.
+1. Download `ijp-dcraw_plugins_*_win_macos.zip` from the [Releases] page.
 Binaries, taken from the [LibRaw] release are provided for Windows and macOS.
 2. Unzip to ImageJ plugins directory.
 By default, the DCRaw Reader looks for the `dcraw_emu` binary in the subdirectory "dcraw" of the ImageJ plugins folder.
 3. Restart ImageJ

 The plugin installs under `Plugins` > `Input-Output` > `DCRaw Reader...`.